 Buffalo Park is a haven for runners.
 This loop is ideal for an easy social run or various workouts, in fact Janet Cherobon-Bawcom 2012 US Olympian claims this is her favorite run in Flagstaff.
 Enjoy it for yourself; it’s approximately three miles from downtown flagstaff.

 4. Lake Mary Road

 If you prefer a long paved road with wide shoulders this is the run for you.
-There is no doubt the highlight of this road is the 12 mile lake sure view of Upper Lake Mary.
+There is no doubt the highlight of this road is the 12 mile lake shore view of Upper Lake Mary.
 Along the road there are trail heads, boating stations, and picnic areas for parking, choose one that is to your liking